List of Fairfax County Public Schools middle schools: Langston Hughes Middle School

 The school is built on the same floor plan as Rocky Run Middle School (before Rocky Run was renovated) and feeds into South Lakes High School for grades 9–12.
 It is an International Baccalaureate Middle Years Program school, which is intended to precede South Lakes's IB curriculum, and is also part of the "Model Campus" of South Lakes and Terraset Elementary school.
 The three schools share the track and fields.

 Elementary schools that feed into Langston Hughes Middle School are Terraset, Sunrise Valley, Forest Edge, Lake Anne, Dogwood, Hunters Woods, and students transfer from nearby Crossfield, Armstrong, Aldrin, Clearview, Dranesville, Herndon, and Hutchison.

 In 1998, a student-run prostitution ring was discovered at the middle school, leading to a police investigation.
 In March, a 13-year-old boy was convicted for organizing a sex-for-hire ring that involved a half dozen of his female classmates.

 A music video for a song named "Eastside" by Benny Blanco, Halsey, and Khalid released in 2018 with over 500 million views was partially filmed at the Langston Hughes campus, due to Benny Blanco's relations with the school.

 Washington Irving Middle School

-Washington Irving Middle School (Region 4, grades 7–8) is a public school located in Springfield.
-It feeds into West Springfield High School.
-Elementary schools that feed into Washington Irving Middle School include Cardinal Forest, Hunt Valley, Keene Mill, Orange Hunt, and Rolling Valley, Sangster, and West Springfield.
+Washington Irving Middle School is a middle school in Springfield.
+Irving Middle School is located in Region 4 and feeds into West Springfield High School.
+The school serves students in grades 7 and 8.

-Irving is divided into eight teams: four seventh grade (yellow, green, orange, and blue) and four eighth grade (purple, black, white, and red).
-The team names switch every year.
-All the members on each team have the same teachers for their core classes: Science, English, Math, and History/Civics.
+History

+In the Fall of 1958, Fairfax County put together a plan to establish intermediate schools.
+The district planned to open eight by the 1960-61 school year.
+Early in the intermediate school planning process, it was decided that each school would be named for a famous author or poet.
+The school was eventually named after Washington Irving in May of 1959.
+Irving Intermediate School was opened in 1960 as one of the first intermediate schools in Fairfax, with Roy I. Brooks as the first principal.
+In 1992, all of the intermediate schools in Fairfax were reorganized into middle schools, and Irving Intermediate was renamed Irving Middle.